Authentic opportunities for the leaders of tomorrow

-Our Year 12 students lead our learning community and act as Custodians of Wellbeing within the School.
+Our Year 12 students lead our learning community and are all invited to participate in all aspects of leadership.
 The Year 12 Prefects represent the student body through various leadership portfolios.
-These portfolios are: Head, Deputy Head, Academic, Adlatum (Student Representative Council), Senior Campus, Middle Campus, Junior Campus, Performing Arts, Spirituality, Social Awareness, Sport and House Prefects.
-In addition, there are various Sporting Captains positions in the School.
+These portfolios are: Head, Deputy Head, Academic, Boarding, Expressive Arts, Faith and Service, Sport and House Prefects.
+In addition, there are various Sports and Arts Leaders positions in the School.

 Community service at St Michael’s Collegiate is a powerful approach to teaching that provides students with authentic learning experiences in real-life, real-world contexts.
 Opportunities for community service are plentiful at Collegiate and we encourage girls at all levels to consider ways that they can help to contribute.

 Girls may be involved in everything from raising money through individual and group activities for local charities, through to visiting the Solomon Islands to assist with education and building projects in villages.
 Each House group selects a charity to support through fundraising efforts and each year the Year 12 students nominate a charity of their choice to raise funds and awareness for.